danispringer/prefacto/README.md

-# Is It Prime (iOS)
+# Is It Prime (iOS) (rinomina a prime numbers fun)
-‘Is It Prime’ lets you quickly discover whether a number is prime or otherwise.
+‘Prime Numbers Fun’ lets you quickly discover whether a number is prime or otherwise.
-You can also view fun images with prime numbers in them, and hit “Refresh” for more images!
+You can also view fun images with prime numbers in them, and hit “Refresh” for even more images!
-‘Is It Prime’ also keeps a history of what numbers you already checked, as well as whether each is prime, or otherwise.
+‘Prime Numbers Fun’ also keeps a history of what numbers you already checked, noting whether each is prime.

-Get ‘Is It Prime’ today, and discover the Prime fun!
+Get ‘Prime Numbers Fun’ today, and discover the Prime fun!

+Is there a feature you'd like to see?
+A bug you'd like to go away?
+Leave a review!

 **REVIEWER NOTE: photos are not persisted.
 History of checked numbers is.**